rajofearth/yashrajmaher/README.md

 - Shadcn/ui

 ## Usage
-Simply visit [my website](https://rajofearth.github.io) to explore my projects and blogs.
+Simply visit [my website](https://yashrajmaher.vercel.app) to explore my projects and blogs.

 ## License
 This project is licensed under a custom license.
 All rights reserved.
 Unauthorized use, copying, or distribution of this website's content in any form is strictly prohibited.

 ## Contact
 You can reach me through [GitHub](https://github.com/rajofearth) or [Instagram](instagram.com/yashraj.maher).

-Thank you for visiting my website!

-This README makes it clear that your content should not be copied or used without permission.
-Let me know if there's anything else you'd like to add or change!